Mercedes-Benz M111 engine: M111.940

-Unlike the 102, 103, and early 104 series engines, the engine did not use mechanical fuel injection but the Siemens PEC/PMS (Pressure Engine Control) management system, which integrates fuel and spark management.
+Unlike the M 102, the M 103, and early M 104 series engines, the engine did not use mechanical fuel injection but the Siemens PEC/PMS (Pressure Engine Control) management system, which integrates fuel and spark management.

 It is a speed-density type of system, as mixture formation is dependent on RPM, TPS angle, and manifold pressure (MAP).

 Injectors work in pairs (idle, part load), or altogether (full-load).

 It uses 2 ignition coils and no ignition distributor.
-Cylinders are fired in pairs (dual fire) - 1 and 4 together, and 2 and 3 together.
+Cylinders are fired in pairs (dual fire) – 1 and 4 together, and 2 and 3 together.
 The crankshaft position sensor is sensing the movement of two radially opposed position plates on the flywheel, one of which is magnetized, and the other is not.
 Thus, the engine management has precise information which group of cylinders to fire, and which group of injectors to spray.

 M111.941 / M111.942 / M111.945 / M111.946

 Similar to the M111.940 engine, used in the following years.
 It produces 100 kW of power and 190 Nm of torque.